IvanX8635/post-apocalyptic-adventure/first-route/save-women.md

-# You decided to help the women you see a spoon and machete you can only take one.
+# You decided to help the women.

+# By the door see a spoon and machete.

+# You are in a rush so, only take one.

 # [Take the machete.](big-knife.md)
 # [Take the spoon.](spoon.md)